Chemical Emergencies

 of people or animals picking them out of garbage.

-Store household chemicals according to the instructions on the label.
+- Store household chemicals according to the

-Non-food products should be stored tightly closed in their original container
+Non-food products should be stored tightly closed in their original

-so you can always identify the contents of each container and how to properly
+so you can always identify the contents of each container and how to

 use the product.

-Avoid mixing common household chemical products.
-Some combinations
+- Avoid mixing common household chemical products.

-of these products, such as ammonia and chlorine bleach, can create toxic
+of these products, such as ammonia and chlorine bleach, can create

 gases.

-inhaling dangerous vapors, do not use some products in a small, confined
+inhaling dangerous vapors, do not use some products in a small,

 space.
-Other products should not be used without gloves and eye protection
+Other products should not be used without gloves and eye

 to help prevent the chemical from touching your body.

-disposal can result in harm to yourself or members of your family, accidental
+disposal can result in harm to yourself or members of your family,

 contamination of the local water supply, or harm to other people.
 It is

-also important to dispose of products properly to preserve the environment
+also important to dispose of products properly to preserve the

 and protect wildlife.
 Plus, some products can be recycled, which helps

 protect the environment.
-If you have questions about how to properly dispose
+If you have questions about how to properly

-of a chemical, call the facility or the environmental or recycling agency.
+of a chemical, call the facility or the environmental or recycling

-Small amounts of the following products can be safely poured down the
+- Small amounts of the following products can be

-drain with plenty of water: antifreeze, bathroom and glass cleaner,
+drain with plenty of water: antifreeze, bathroom and glass

 bleach, drain cleaner, fertilizer, household disinfectant, laundry and